Solution selling

 Solution selling is a type and style of sales and selling methodology.
 Solution selling has a salesperson or sales team use a sales process that is a problem-led (rather than product-led) approach to determine if and how a change in a product could bring specific improvements that are desired by the customer.
 The term "solution" implies that the proposed new product produces improved outcomes and successfully resolves the customer problem.
 Business-to-business sales (B2B) organizations are more likely to use solution selling and similar sales methodologies.

-Academic Reception and Efficacy

-The effectiveness of solution selling has been examined in academic and business literature, which has explored both its positive impacts and its limitations in complex sales environments.

-Research in the Journal of Marketing found empirical support for the benefits of a solution-oriented approach.
-A study of business-to-business customers showed that when a supplier engaged in solution-oriented selling, it positively influenced customer loyalty and led to them purchasing a greater share of their needs from that supplier.
-Other studies have focused on the difficulty of implementing solution selling, noting that it requires salespeople with a complex set of skills, including a high degree of product and customer knowledge, interpersonal skills, and cognitive abilities to diagnose nuanced problems.

-A significant critique of solution selling emerged in the early 2010s, arguing that the methodology had become less effective because of increasingly well-informed customers.
-Research published in the Harvard Business Review argued that, due to the availability of information online, sophisticated customers often diagnose their own solutions before ever engaging with a salesperson.
-In these situations, a salesperson who insists on a lengthy discovery process is seen as redundant or unhelpful.
-This research formed the basis for The Challenger Sale, a competing methodology which posits that salespeople should focus on teaching customers a new perspective on their business rather than just diagnosing existing, well-understood needs.

 Origins of solution selling and terminology

 Frank Watts developed the sales process dubbed "solution selling" in 1975.
 Watts perfected his method at Wang Laboratories.
 He began teaching solution selling as an independent consultant in 1982.
 He presented his sales process as a one-day workshop to Xerox Corporation in 1982.
 By 1983 Electronics magazine would portray solution selling as "an unmistakable trend in the distribution of systems-related products".

 In a 1984 account Dick Heiser could look back to IBM's pre-1975 "solution sale" methodology.